kn-vardhan/PageRank/README.md

 - Enter the number of nodes you wish to have in the graph.
 E.g. _How many nodes?
 X_
 - Your pagerank graph is ready.
 Open the **force.html** page in your browser to view the visualization

+> To reset all the ranks of webpages, run '**python3 reset.py**'.
+> To find the pagerank of new webpage, delete the _spider-data.sqlite_ file and follow the above steps with a new url